-Select the Item(s) to Restore from the list.
-Click Execute to start the Restore process.
+Select the item(s) to restore from the list.
+Click 'Execute' button to start the restore process.

-To view Advanced Properties for the Backup Package click the Properties button on the Toolbar.
+To view advanced properties for the Backup Package click the button on the Toolbar.

-Encryption Passwords are used to create Strong Encryption Keys for the AES 256 System.
-Strong Passwords must be used to ensure strong Encryption Keys are generated.
-Passwords are recommended at least 16 Characters long with a mixture of upper and lower case letters, numbers and punctuation.
+Encryption passwords are used to create strong encryption keys for the AES 256 Advanced Encryption Standard.
+Strong passwords must be used to ensure strong encryption keys are generated.
+Passwords are recommended at least 16 characters long with a mixture of upper and lower case letters, numbers and punctuation.

 Restore Data from the Internet / Cloud

 Backup Packages can be uploaded to the Internet for storage on the Cloud.
-To Restore a Backup from the Internet click the Properties button for the Backup Location.
+Properties of the Backup Package allow the parameters to be defined for URI location.

 Data Security and Encryption

-Data Backups can be Encrypted and stored securely using AES 256 Encryption.
-To Encrypt a Backup Package check the Encrypted option.
+Data Backups can be encrypted and stored securely using AES 256 Advanced Encryption Standard.
+To encrypt a Backup Package check the encrypted option.

-The Advanced Encryption System (AES) 256 is a symmetrical encryption algorithm that uses a 256-bit Encryption Key.
-It is accepted by the U.S. and Canadian governments as the most secure way to store sensitive Data.
+The Advanced Encryption Standard (AES) 256 is a symmetrical encryption algorithm that uses a 256-bit encryption key.
+It is accepted by the U.S. and Canadian governments as the most secure way to store sensitive data.

 With AES-256 bit encryption you can be assured that you will be the only one who can access your critical information.